bonitasoft/bonita-continuous-delivery-doc/md/jenkins_example.md

 This example project provides the following jobs:

 *   `bcd-pipeline` - this job shows how the BCD CLI can be used to build a Continuous Delivery pipeline for a Bonita Living Application.
-*   `bcd-undeploy` - this job allows to undeploy a Bonita stack (by removing Docker containers) and if needed it can also destroys AWS EC2 machines when using BCD with AWS cloud provider.
+*   `bcd-undeploy` - this job allows to undeploy a Bonita stack (by removing Docker containers) and if needed it can also destroy AWS EC2 machines when using BCD with AWS cloud provider.